- Students are expected to attend a minimum of 85% of their regularly scheduled classes.

 Students are expected to meet and adhere to the GILA Code of Conduct at all times while completing their course of study.
 Students who violate the Code of Conduct will be subject to the following procedures and disciplinary actions from the school.
 If students are unclear, they should seek advice from the Academic Director and/or other GILA staff.

-2. The Academic Director will arrange to meet with the student(s) to discuss the concern(s) within 5 school days of being notified of the complaint.
-If the conduct is serious in nature and an immediate dismissal may be warranted, the Academic Director will meet within the student as soon as possible.
+- The Academic Director will arrange to meet with the student(s) to discuss the concern(s) within 5 school days of being notified of the complaint.
+If the conduct is serious in nature, an immediate dismissal may be warranted.
+The Academic Director will meet with the student as soon as possible. *

 – Determine the concern(s) were unsubstantiated